scrapinghub/web-poet/docs/advanced/fields.rst

     import attrs
     from my_library import FooPage, StandardItem
-    from web_poet import SetItemType, HttpResponse, field, ensure_awaitable
+    from web_poet import HttpResponse, field, Returns

     @attrs.define
     class CustomItem(StandardItem):
         new_field: str

     @attrs.define
-    class CustomFooPage(FooPage, SetItemType[CustomItem]):
+    class CustomFooPage(FooPage, Returns[CustomItem]):

         @field
         def new_field(self) -> str:
             # ...

-Note how :class:`~.SetItemType` is used as one of the base classes of ``CustomFooPage``; it allows to change the item type returned by a page object.
+Note how :class:`~.Returns` is used as one of the base classes of ``CustomFooPage``; it allows to change the item type returned by a page object.

 Removing fields (as well as renaming) is a bit more tricky.